isotopp/isotopp.github.io/content/posts/2020-07-27-mysql-transactions.md

 [pid 29441] fsync(3)                    = 0
 ```

 This is the only `fsync` that contributed to commit-Latency.
-The write is now persisted to disk, and can be reconstructed using the unmodified page from the tablespace and the change information from the redo log during recovery.
+The write is now persisted to disk, and can be reconstructed using the unmodified page from the tablespace and the change information from the redo-log during recovery.

-The modified page is still in memory, though, and in order to reclaim redo log space, needs to be eventually checkpointed.
+The modified page is still in memory, though, and in order to reclaim redo-log space, needs to be eventually checkpointed.

 This happens later, and with many more `fsync` operations.
 It does happen in batch, for many commits and multiple pages, normally, but in our easily traceable test setup, it’s looking like a lot of overhead.

 During normal operations, a page often is modified in multiple commits over a short amount of time.
-Each of these commits is a separate redo log `fsync` (it's not, there are some ways to cheat a bit).
+Each of these commits is a separate redo-log `fsync` (it's not, there are some ways to cheat a bit).
 But in the Buffer Pool, on the file side of things, all these changes are being accumulated on the dirty in-memory page, and get persisted into the tablespace in a single checkpoint write.
 In fact, while there could be thousands of changes to in-memory pages per second, given a liberal amount of memory checkpoints can be spaced minutes apart.

 Also, during checkpointing, one Double Write Buffer worth of pages gets written out in a single sync operation, so we do see a far better page/sync and MB/sync ratio than in this test setup.